QTNM/Electron-Tracking/examples/Cd109source/README.md

 ## Notes

-Set default physics list is EMStandard_opt4, high precision low-energy EM physics with added Radioactive Decay Physics; G4ParticleGun for simple event generation, since only a Cd-109 Ion needs to be placed, and radioactive decay takes over.
+Default physics list is EMStandard_opt4, high precision low-energy EM physics with added Radioactive Decay Physics; G4ParticleGun for simple event generation, since only a Cd-109 Ion needs to be placed, and radioactive decay takes over.

+Geometry is a vacuum sphere containing a commercial source geometry from datasheets from Isotrak and QSA.
+A macro command is available to switch between the two alternatives.
+The Isotrak source is set as default.
+The datasheet does not specify how the Cd-109 source is deposited except for the 5mm radius circle.
+The description specifies the source material being glued between two Mylar foils of thickness 0.9mg/cm2.
+This is hence treated as a volume emitter, with the Cd-109 ions started in the middle of a 100 nm Cd layer.

+The QSA source is nearly identical except here the 5mm source circular deposit is described as deposited on a Nickel backing of unknown thickness.
+An acrylic window of 100-200 mum/cm2 thickness covers that surface.
+This is therefore taken as an example of a surface source, i.e. the Cd-109 ions are set on the surface of the Nickel volume.

-Geometry is a vacuum box containing a commercial source geometry from datasheets from Isotrak and QSA.
-A scoring surface, a half-sphere around the source emission surface, is defined as a boundary between two vacuum spaces, purely for scoring of a free, emitted electron.
+A scoring surface, a half-sphere on top of the source emission surface, is defined as a boundary between two vacuum spaces, purely for scoring of a free, emitted electron.

-Scorer: scoring surface crossing - particle momentum vector and kinetic energy post-step and location.
+Scorer: scoring surface crossing - particle momentum vector and kinetic energy post-step, location and PDG code.
 Output in ROOT file.

 ## Build instruction